ibbatta/readme-generator/README.md

         "social": {
             "github": "...",
             "twitter": "...",
-            "ADD MORE SOCIAL IF YOU WANT": "..."
+            "ADD MORE SOCIAL ACCOUNTS IF YOU WANT": "..."
         }
     },
     "contributors": [{